axambo/CV/Statements/Xambo.DiversityStatement.md

 ## Why Diversity Matters

 A diverse environment is important for understanding and respecting other points of view and facilitating rich collaborations.
 In the anthropology field it is said: *understanding "the other" helps to understand oneself*.
 In the field of music technology, as it also happens in other STEM fields, there is a well-known problem of lack of diversity.
 As a woman in music technology, I am particularly concerned about the lack of women in my field, and thus the lack of role models.
+In particular, my actions are committed to diversity and equity in higher education.

 ## We Are Agents of Change